dcristinaterry/WEATHER-INFO/README.md

 # WEATHER-INFO

 Thank you for visiting my Weather-App.
-With this application you will be able to check the weather for a City and have a 5 day wheather cast.
+With this application you will be able to check the weather for a City and have a 5 day weathercast.

 ## Screen shots / gifs